instana-robot-shop/microservice-app/README.md

 To see the application performance results in the Instana dashboard, you will first need an Instana account.
 Don't worry a [trial account](https://instana.com/trial?utm_source=github&utm_medium=robot_shop) is free.

+## Services Explanation
+* Cart: This service is responsible for managing a user's shopping cart, including adding, removing, and updating items.
+* Catalogue: This service provides a list of products and their details, such as name, description, price, and image.
+It also allows for searching and filtering the products.
+* Dispatch: This service handles the logistics of order fulfillment, including shipping, tracking, and updating the status of the order.
+* Load-Gen: This service generates a high volume of requests to the other services in order to test their performance and scalability.
+* Mongo: This service provides a database for storing non-relational data.
+* MySQL: This service provides a relational database for storing data that is structured in tables.
+* Payment: This service handles the payment process, including authorization, charging, and refunding.
+* Ratings: This service allows users to rate and review products, and provides an average rating for each product.
+* Redis: Used as another data store (not a caching layer in this case) specifically in User and Cart services.
+* Shipping: This service provides information on shipping rates and options, and handles the integration with shipping carriers.
+* User: This service manages user accounts, including authentication, authorization, and profile information.
+* Web (Frontend): This service provides the web interface for users to interact with the other services, including browsing products, adding items to the cart, and checking out.

 ## Build from Source
 To optionally build from source (you will need a newish version of Docker to do this) use Docker Compose.
 Optionally edit the `.env` file to specify an alternative image registry and version tag; see the official [documentation](https://docs.docker.com/compose/env-file/) for more information.